Aarohi-masq/100_days_of_code/README.md

 Day86: Just did some college stuff.
 Day87: Solved some questions of Metasploit room on TryHackMe.
 Day88: Solved some tasks of Metasploit room on TryHackMe.
+Day89: Solved challenges of Blue room on TryHackMe.